A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective: Experiments

 \section{Experiments}

 We empirically evaluate how our data selection strategies introduced in \Cref{Algorithm} interact with the two self-consuming paradigms: \textit{replace} and \textit{accumulate-subsample}.
 In both settings, our method serves as a plug-in component for selecting high-quality and diverse training samples from the candidate pool.
 We demonstrate that the proposed strategies effectively alleviate memorization and reduce FID scores, thereby mitigating model collapse.
-Additionally, experiments on classifier-free guidance (CFG) \citep{DBLP:journals/corr/abs-2207-12598} generation show that our method effectively mitigates diversity collapse of CFG.
+Additionally, experiments on classifier-free guidance (CFG) \autocite{DBLP:journals/corr/abs-2207-12598} generation show that our method effectively mitigates diversity collapse of CFG.

-\paragraph{Datasets. } We conduct experiments on three widely used image generation benchmarks. \textbf{CIFAR-10} \citep{krizhevsky2009learning} consists of $32\times32$ color images in $10$ classes.
+\paragraph{Datasets. } We conduct experiments on three widely used image generation benchmarks. \textbf{CIFAR-10} \autocite{krizhevsky2009learning} consists of $32\times32$ color images in $10$ classes.
 Due to computational constraints, we use a subset of $32{,}768$ training images.
 Our goal is not to achieve state-of-the-art FID among large diffusion models but rather to demonstrate that our method mitigates memorization in the self-consuming loop.
 As shown in \Cref{Section_Empirical_Exploration}, this subset is sufficient to observe the transition from generalization to memorization.
-We also conduct experiments on subsets of \textbf{FFHQ} \citep{DBLP:conf/pakdd/JainSH04}, downsampled to $32 \times 32$ resolution, and \textbf{MNIST} \citep{DBLP:journals/pieee/LeCunBBH98}, using $8{,}192$ and $12{,}000$ training images, respectively.
+We also conduct experiments on subsets of \textbf{FFHQ} \autocite{DBLP:conf/pakdd/JainSH04}, downsampled to $32 \times 32$ resolution, and \textbf{MNIST} \autocite{DBLP:journals/pieee/LeCunBBH98}, using $8{,}192$ and $12{,}000$ training images, respectively.

-\paragraph{Model.} For CIFAR-10 and FFHQ, we employ a UNet-based backbone \citep{DBLP:conf/miccai/RonnebergerFB15} designed for $32\times32$ RGB images, which predicts noise residuals.
+\paragraph{Model.} For CIFAR-10 and FFHQ, we employ a UNet-based backbone \autocite{DBLP:conf/miccai/RonnebergerFB15} designed for $32\times32$ RGB images, which predicts noise residuals.
 The network contains approximately 16M parameters.
 For MNIST, we use a similar UNet-based architecture adapted for single-channel inputs, with a total of 19M parameters.
 Detailed network configurations are provided in the Appendix.